Shillingzheng/Gitbook/solutions/billing.md

 MixPay(website link) is a perfect crypto payment for crypto ebilling，which provides the following benefits:

-* Global-accept crypto payment from anywhere in the world.
+* Global - Accept payment from anywhere in the world.
-* Fast-near instant transactions in less than 1s.
+* Fast - Lightning fast experience.
-* Secure - all assets are stored in PoS-BFT-DAG distributed [network](https://mixin.one/snapshots).
+* Secure - All assets are stored in a secure [Mixin Network](https://mixin.one/snapshots).
-* Free - no transaction fee via [Mixin Messenger ](https://mixin.one/messenger)APP.
+* Free - Zero gas [fee](fees.md) via [Mixin Messenger](https://mixin.one/messenger).
-* Powerful - support 40 public chains, 100+cryptocurrencies(website link) and growing.
+* Powerful - Support 10+ blockchains, 20+ cryptocurrencies and growing.
-* Flexible-set up to receive any crypto coins/fiats you prefer.
-* Easy installation with a simple [QR link](https://sm.ms/image/obHqSxTDy3tLlXh) .
-* No third parties, MixPay is a [decentralized](https://www.investopedia.com/terms/b/blockchain.asp#toc-blockchain-decentralization) payment service
-* Automated Exchange for FIAT.
+* Flexible - Set your preferred cryptocurrency or fiat currency for settlement.
+* Integrable - Provide flexible developer APIs to meet various needs.

 All payment details, contacts, as well as paid and unpaid bills, can be tracked in [MixPay](../about-us/more-about-mixpay.md).